jonatanwins/FYS4150/code_p3/README.md

 ## Introduction
 This is project 3 for FYS4150 at the university of Oslo for the fall of 2024.
-We simulate the Penning trap.
+We simulate the Penning trap with 100 Ca+ particles and animate their orbits under resonance frequencies.

 ## Installation